 Carefully probe the criticism or suggestion being offered, and explore why that person is offering it, their level of expertise with the issue at hand, what their context and rationale are, and how that fits to your situation.
 Go back and compare to other, perhaps conflicting, advice you’ve received, and give both some examination.
 Find ways to experiment with either way in your search, and see what seems to work.

 The worst thing you can do is assume “it ain’t broke,” particularly if you’ve been searching for several months and aren’t building the steady stream of referrals and interviews for the sort of position you want!

-And by the way, as to that client who didn’t want to change what she did…the friend who first referred her ran into her a few weeks later, and asked her how things were going.
+And by the way, as to that potential client who didn’t want to change what she did … the friend who first referred her ran into her a few weeks later, and asked her how things were going.
 She said she was very happy with her progress.
 (She had admitted to me that her ‘progress’ was 1 interview in 7 months!
-And this was a few years back, when the economy was booming.)
+And this was during a time when the economy was booming.)
 Over the next several months, I happened to see her in various coffee shops in the middle of the day, not dressed in business attire, so clearly she had not landed in the interim.